-The Faculty of Agricultural & Food Sciences (FAFS) is offering full tuition scholarship to undergraduate students who are newly admitted to the undergraduate program of Agricultural Sciences.
+The Faculty of Agricultural & Food Sciences (FAFS) is offering up to full tuition scholarship to undergraduate students who are newly admitted to the undergraduate program of Agricultural Sciences.

 The R&F Sinno scholarship program is for merit students and aims to foster leaders and agents of change in the field of Agriculture at FAFS and is designated for prospective students who meet the criteria considering their grades, leadership skills, extracurricular activities and community involvement.